scharlau/shopping_exercise_django/README.md

 Then you can start the server to see it running.

-##  Doing the Work

-Work through the three rounds with a partner, or on your own, depending upon your circumstances.
-Each round should be twelve minutes, followed by a discussion of where you are and what has been working, as well as, what you're working on next.

-You may want to refer to the shop/models.py file to understand the database schema before you get started.
-Some of you might even want to diagram the schema.

-You might also want to spend a few minutes at the start of each round planning what you might want to do.

-You'll see that this version works with the objects in the shop/models.py file to manipulate the data we display on the page.
-This means we've mostly abstracted away the SQL, and are working with objects for our queries and the dislay of results.

-There are some forms here for the products.
-These add the basic CRUD methods (create, read, update and delete).
-You could add similar ones for other objects.

 # Updated Features
 Following the basic start of this repo, I saw the need to modify it for use to serve a few more situations.
 To that end it now also represents an example of working with BDD style testing using Behave, and there is a discussion about the changes made to enable authentication, which wasn't originally included.